Student Government Association

 Spring - Softball, Lacrosse

-The men's and women’s programs each belong to the National Collegiate Athletic Association (NCAA) Division III.
+All programs for men and women belong to the National Collegiate Athletic Association (NCAA) Division III.
 The football program is a member of the New Jersey Athletic Conference.
 The 13 other intercollegiate athletic programs are members of the Little East Conference.
-In addition, the men’s and women’s programs hold membership in the Eastern College Athletic Conference (ECAC).
+In addition, all programs hold membership in the Eastern College Athletic Conference (ECAC).

 The university belongs to conferences and associations appropriate to the specific athletic program.